All you need to know about color theory in UI Design

 Saturation is a qualitative measure of the purity of color based on how it appears in its environment and light.
 By adding black, white, or grey to a color we can lower its saturation.

-Saturation values vizualized
+Saturation values visualized

 Lightness